Ready for a Christmas break? Looking forward to a rest? Maybe some socialising and over-indulgence?

 But those pesky teachers have paid no attention to your leisure needs beyond a mouldy Milky Way from the remains of a tin of Celebrations.
 They’ve set you heaps of work in every subject and expect it all done for the first day back.
 Mocks, essays, coursework, revision for tests, it’s all there.

 So how do you manage to have a break, see family and friends and get all that work done?
-Here’s some suggestions.
+Here are some suggestions.

 Plan your time

 Plan out the holiday so you have a proper break and get those Christmas events in but also allocate enough time to get all that homework done.